-- The PRC operating entities generated approximately 2.3% and 11.7% of their revenue from Hong Kong in fiscal year 2021 and 2020, respectively; and generated approximately 0.7% and 3.9% of their revenue from Hong Kong for the six months ended June 30, 2022 and 2021, respectively, therefore, the PRC operating entities face risks and uncertainties relating to doing business in Hong Kong as follows: - The PRC operating entities may be subject to uncertainty about any changes in the economic, political and legal environment in Hong Kong, and it is possible that most of the legal and operational risks associated with operating in the PRC may also apply to operations in Hong Kong in the future.
-See more detailed discussion of this risk factor on page 71 of this prospectus. - The PRC operating entities' operations in Hong Kong are governed by the laws and regulations in Hong Kong.
+- The PRC operating entities generated approximately 2.3% and 11.7% of their revenue from Hong Kong in fiscal year 2021 and 2020, respectively; therefore, the PRC operating entities face risks and uncertainties relating to doing business in Hong Kong as follows: - The PRC operating entities may be subject to uncertainty about any changes in the economic, political and legal environment in Hong Kong, and it is possible that most of the legal and operational risks associated with operating in the PRC may also apply to operations in Hong Kong in the future.
+See more detailed discussion of this risk factor on page 67 of this prospectus. - The PRC operating entities' operations in Hong Kong are governed by the laws and regulations in Hong Kong.
 If there is significant change to current political arrangements between mainland China and Hong Kong, the PRC government may intervene or influence their Hong Kong operations, which could result in a material change in their operations in Hong Kong.
-See more detailed discussion of this risk factor on page 71 of this prospectus. - You may incur additional costs and procedural obstacles in effecting service of legal process, enforcing foreign judgments or bringing actions in Hong Kong against Xiao-I or its management named in the prospectus based on Hong Kong laws.
-See more detailed discussion of this risk factor on page 71 of this prospectus.
+See more detailed discussion of this risk factor on page 67 of this prospectus. - You may incur additional costs and procedural obstacles in effecting service of legal process, enforcing foreign judgments or bringing actions in Hong Kong against Xiao-I or its management named in the prospectus based on Hong Kong laws.
+See more detailed discussion of this risk factor on page 68 of this prospectus.